Encoding argumentation frameworks with set attackers to propositional logic systems

-\begin{cor} $ec_{HL}$ is a translating function of $\mathcal{HLAF}$ associated with $PL_{[0,1]}^P$ under the equational semantics $Eq_P^{HL}$. \end{cor} \begin{cor} The equational semantics $Eq_P^{HL}$ is a fuzzy normal encoding semantics and thus it is translatable. \end{cor} The value obtained by applying the t-norm operation \(T^P\) to a set of numbers in \(PL_{[0,1]}^P\) is the product of these numbers.
-When this feature is shown in the equational semantics \(Eq_P^{HL}\) of $HLAF$s, it is the product form which can characterize qualities and quantities of all attackers and attacks of an argument.
-So when we want to consider both factors of the qualities and the quantities of all attackers and attacks, we can choose this equational system \(Eq_P^{HL}\) in practice.
-In the following sections, equational systems associated with the \(PL_{[0,1]}^P\) have similar features and can be used in a similar manner.
-So we will omit the repeated interpretations in those sections.
+\begin{cor} The $ec_{HL}$ is a translation of $\mathcal{HLAF}$ associated with $\mathcal{PL}_{[0,1]}^P$ under the equational semantics $Eq_P^{HL}$. \end{cor} \begin{cor} The equational semantics $Eq_P^{HL}$ is a fuzzy normal encoded semantics and thus it is translatable. \end{cor} The value obtained by applying the t-norm operation $T^P$ to a set of numbers in $\mathcal{PL}_{[0,1]}^P$ is the product of these numbers.
+When this feature is shown in the equational semantics $Eq_P^{HL}$ of $HLAF$s, it is the product form, which can characterize qualities and quantities of all attackers and attacks of an argument.
+So when we want to consider both factors of the qualities and the quantities of all attackers and attacks, we can choose this equational system $Eq_P^{HL}$ in practice.
+Next, we continue Example \ref{ex:2} to illustrate Theorem \ref{Thm3}. \begin{exmp}[continued] According to Equation \ref{eq3}, the system of equations for the $HLAF$ is that